Tuesday, August 11, 2009

 CIRQUE TEAM

 Quatman Cafe (Map It!) is a well-known Cincinnati burger establishment.
-Start a conversation about burgers with anyone in the Queen City and Quatman will surely be mentioned.
+Start a conversation about burgers with anyone in the Queen City, and Quatman will surely be mentioned.
 Without a doubt, the restaurant is cozy and friendly.
 It feels like you're hanging out with a room full of old friends.
 But the burger is just average.
 The patty itself was tasty, but bland french fries and a limited choice of fixin's dropped the score considerably.
 For a great price (about six bucks gets you a burger and fries), you get plenty of food to fill you up.
 Quatman Cafe is worth a visit, but keep your expectations reasonable.
 The best burger in Cincinntati probably lives somewhere else.

 JANA